The Accidental Time Machine

 - Twenty Minutes into the Future: The book starts in 2057, but most technological advancement is inconspicuous enough for the book to look like it's set very close to present day.

-- Written by the Winners: The Christian theocracy's version of history is a bit different from the modern understanding.
+- Written by the Winners: The theocracy's version of history is a bit different from the modern understanding.